kylecorry31/hysteresis/README.md

-# hysterisis
+# hysteresis
- A hysterisis controller for Arduinos
+ A hysteresis controller for Arduinos